Christine Taylor, Author of One Small Bag

 This is a glacial lake not far from Andorra la Vella.
 There is a relatively short hike to get to it, the full walking route is here.

-Andbus also operate from Spain.
-These were larger coaches as I think more people come from the Spanish side as it is a popular day trip from Barcelona.
-Coaches depart from Lieda as well as Barcelona.
-Check the Andbys website for full details and to book online.
+• From Spain – Andbus also operate from Spain.
+These were larger coaches as this route seems to be more popular.
+Check the Andbus website for full details and to book online.
 The Spanish bus company Alsa also operate services to Andorra.

 The final destination for the buses from Andorra is the Estació Nacional d’Autobusos del Principat d’Andorra, although there were a number of request stops and booked pick ups from different places in Andorra including Canillo.